Heinzeen/ctf/ejornadas_2020/time_to_coding/writeup.md

 # Time to coding

-The second challenge is worth 200 points and it is called \textbf{Time to Coding}.
+The second challenge is worth 200 points and it is called **Time to Coding**.
 The description of the challenge says:
 ```
 Take a look at the python code file, and find the secret message in the file data.enc.
 Flag format: flag{string}